NiroshanLW/ansible-cisco-ios-upgrade-v3/README.md

       tags:
         - bootvar

+This is the output when this command is run on switch CLI.

 X-XXX-01-SW1#show boot | i BOOT
 BOOT path-list      : flash:cxxxx-universalk9-mz.xxxx.xx.bin;flash2:cxxxx-universalk9-mz.xxxx.xx.bin

+Identify Stack Switches

 Next we start main upgrade block which checks free space, copy ios, set boot variable and upgrade.
-In the first part, output of "show file systems | include flash" is saved to a variable called flash_values.
-This also will be used in next steps of the code to make some logics.
+First, output of "show file systems | include flash" is saved to a variable called flash_values.
+This will be used in next steps of the script to evaluate some logics to identify stack switches.

+Check availability of flashs

     - name: Main Block - Copy/Verify/Reboot when switch IOS version is non-compliant
       block: